umich-dbgroup/duoquest/README.md

 ### Enumerator Model (SyntaxSQLNet)

 1. The [SyntaxSQLNet](https://github.com/taoyds/syntaxSQL) is forked and set up as a Git submodule under `/systems/syntaxSQL`.
+You should be able to run `git submodule init` in the directory, then `git submodule update`.
 Read more on [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for help.
-2. Pull the most up-to-date version of the [forked SyntaxSQLNet](https://github.com/chrisjbaik/syntaxSQL) on branch `duoquest`.
-3. Download the [pretrained Glove models](https://nlp.stanford.edu/data/wordvecs/glove.42B.300d.zip) and unzip somewhere.
-Update `syntaxsql.glove_path` in `config.ini` accordingly.
+2. Download the [pretrained Glove models](https://nlp.stanford.edu/data/wordvecs/glove.42B.300d.zip) and unzip somewhere.
+Update `syntaxsql.glove_path` in `config.ini` to the directory you unzipped it to.
-4. Download the [pretrained SyntaxSQL models](https://drive.google.com/file/d/1FHEcceYuf__PLhtD5QzJvexM7SNGnoBu/view?usp=sharing) and unzip somewhere.
-Update `syntaxsql.models_path` in `config.ini` accordingly.
+3. Download the [pretrained SyntaxSQL models](https://drive.google.com/file/d/1FHEcceYuf__PLhtD5QzJvexM7SNGnoBu/view?usp=sharing) and unzip somewhere.
+Update `syntaxsql.models_path` in `config.ini` to the `saved_models` folder under `generated_data_augment`.
-5. Make a Python 2 virtual environment in the `/systems/syntaxSQL` and run `pip install -r requirements.txt`.
+4. Make a Python 2 **(make sure it's Python 2, not 3!)** virtual environment in `/systems/syntaxSQL` and run `pip install -r requirements.txt`.
 This is distinct from the Python dependencies setup above.

 ### NLTK Packages Download